Barbara Cartland: Novels

 As well as writing novels, Cartland wrote a guide to married life in the 1950s, which was banned in Ireland.

 Despite their tame story lines, Cartland's later novels were highly successful.
-By 1983, she rated the longest entry in Who's Who (though most of that article was a list of her books), and she was named the top-selling author in the world by the Guinness Book of Records.
-Additionally, in 1976, Cartland wrote 23 novels, earning her the Guinness World Record for the most novels written in a single year.
-The 1970s and 1980s were her most prolific period; she also regularly appeared on television in that era.
-She had firm opinions on the romance genre, stating that it was both "physical and spiritual" and stressed its emphasis on beauty, rather than sexuality.
+By 1983 she rated the longest entry in Who's Who (though most of that article was a list of her books), and she was named the top-selling author in the world by the Guinness Book of Records.
+In addition, in 1976 Cartland wrote 23 novels, earning her the Guinness World Record for the most novels written in a single year.
+The 1970s and 1980s were her most prolific period.
+She also regularly appeared on television in that era.
+She had firm opinions on the romance genre, stating that it was both "physical and spiritual" and stressed its emphasis on beauty rather than sexuality.
 One example of a novel that Cartland did not believe was part of the canon was Harriet by Jilly Cooper.

-In 2000, her publishers estimated that since her writing career began in 1923, Cartland had produced a total of 723 titles.
+In 2000 her publishers estimated that since the beginning of her writing career in 1923 Cartland had produced a total of 723 titles.

-In the mid-1990s, by which time she had sold over a billion books, Vogue called Cartland "the true Queen of Romance".
+In the mid-1990s, by which time she had sold more than a billion books, Vogue called Cartland "the true Queen of Romance".

 Contribution to aviation

-Privately, Cartland took an interest in the early gliding movement and in 1931, with two RAF officers "designed the first aircraft-towed airmail delivery glider"; she also arranged the first long-distance (200-mile [360 km]) tow.
-In 1984, she was awarded the Bishop Wright Air Industry Award for this contribution.
+Privately, Cartland took an interest in the early gliding movement and in 1931, with two RAF officers, "designed the first aircraft-towed airmail delivery glider"; she also arranged the first long-distance (200-mile [360 km]) tow.
+In 1984 she was awarded the Bishop Wright Air Industry Award for this contribution.

-She regularly attended Brooklands aerodrome and motor-racing circuit during the 1920s and 30s, and the Brooklands Museum has preserved a sitting-room from that era and named it after her.